Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 ##### Important Note:
 WeakMaps are useful for scenarios where you want to associate data with objects without preventing those objects from being garbage collected.
 Consider using Map objects if you need strong references to both keys and values.

+### Time Complexity: O(1) for set and get operations
+- The time complexity of set and get operations in a WeakMap is considered to be O(1) on average.
+- This is because the underlying implementation typically uses hashing to store and retrieve key-value pairs, leading to constant-time complexity for these operations in most cases.

 </p>
 </details>